Consolidated PB2Y Coronado: Design and development

-Development continued throughout the war.
-The PB2Y-3, featuring self-sealing fuel tanks and additional armor, entered service just after the attack on Pearl Harbor and formed most of the early-war Coronado fleet.
-The prototype XPB2Y-4 was powered by four Wright R-2600 radials and offered improved performance, but the increases were not enough to justify a full fleet update.
-However, most PB2Y-3 models were converted to the PB2Y-5 standard, with the R-1830 engines replaced with single-stage R-1830-92 models.
-As most existing PB2Y-3s were used as transports, flying low to avoid combat, removing the excess weight of unneeded superchargers allowed an increased payload without harming low-altitude performance.
+The prototype XPB2Y-4 was powered by four Wright R-2600 radial engines and offered improved performance, but the increases were judged to be insufficient to justify a full fleet update.
+Instead, the majority of PB2Y-3 models were converted to the PB2Y-5 standard, which involved the replacement of the R-1830 engines with single-stage R-1830-92 models.
+As most existing PB2Y-3s were used as transports, flying at low altitudes to avoid combat, removing the excess weight of unneeded superchargers allowed an increased payload without harming low-altitude performance.

-A prototype of the Consolidated XPB3Y variant was ordered, which would be a long range version of the Coronado, but this was cancelled.
+A prototype of the Consolidated XPB3Y variant was ordered, which was to be a long-range version of the Coronado, but this was ultimately cancelled.